|

 Research paper titled "Psychological well-being modulates neural synchrony during naturalistic fMRI" authored by Keva Klamer, Joshua Craig, Christina Haines, KiAnna Sullivan, and Chelsea Ekstrand was published in Neuropsychologia journal.
 Congratulations team!

-A big congratulations to Keva Klamer, PhD student in the Ekstrand Lab, for receiving the NSERC PGS-D scholarship.
-We are proud of her achievement!
 In April, Chelsea, Keva and Josh travelled to Toronto, Canada to present their fMRI research at the Cognitive Neuroscience Society 2024 conference.

 The Ekstrand Neuroimaging Lab takes OHBM 2023!Recently, the Ekstrand Neuroimaging lab had the opportunity to attend the renowned Organization for Human Brain Mapping (OHBM) conference in Montreal, QC.
 The conference promised to be an informative and enriching experience, offering us the chance to present our research, learn from leading experts, and engage in scientific discussions about the intricacies of brain mapping.
 We returned with new knowledge and inspiration to advance our research in the ever-evolving field of human brain mapping.
 Chelsea presented her new work focused on 4D spatiotemporal clustering as a new technique for analyzing functional magnetic resonance imaging data, while Keva, Josh, and KiAnna all sought to examine how personality traits such as psychological wellbeing, stress, and positive affect, modulate neural synchrony during audiovisual movie watching.
 Christina examined differences in neural synchrony across a complex narrative to identify regions of the brain involved in episodic memory formation at a larger timescale.
 We can't wait to be back!